Terryshumaya/Instacart-Grocery-Basket-Analysis/README.md

 + 05 Sent to client: Contains final Analysis report sent to Instacart.

 ## Resources and Disclaimer
 Instacart is a real company that’s made their data available online.
-However, the contents of this project have been fabricated for the purpose of this project.
+However, its contents have been fabricated for the purpose of this project.